habemus-papadum/t-lark/docs/grammar.md

 ```
 ### %import

-Allows one to import terminals and rules from lark grammars.
+Allows one to import terminals and rules from t_lark grammars.

 When importing rules, all their dependencies will be imported into a namespace, to avoid collisions.
 To override any of their dependencies (e.g. like you would override methods when inheriting a class), use the ``%override`` directive.